peterkhayes/functional-matrix/README.md

 - .eigenvalues()

-### Size-changing methods
+### Transforming methods
 These work the same as the familiar array methods, except they take/return arrays.
-Push/pop/shift/unshift are in-place.
-Slice/concat/transpose/minor return new matrices.
+Push/pop/shift/unshift are in-place, to match arrays.
+All other methods return new matrices.

 - .slice(startRow, startCol, endRow, endCol) - *negative indices behave like array slice*
 - .submatrix() - *alias of `slice`*